EMVrace/EMVrace.github.io/README.md

 </video>-->
 </div>

 This attack may also affect JCB and American Express cards.
-Our research has been featured by [ETH Zurich](https://ethz.ch/en/news-and-events/eth-news/news/2021/02/security-flaw-detected-for-the-second-time-in-credit-cards.html), [ACM TechNews](https://technews.acm.org/archives.cfm?fo=2021-02-feb/feb-26-2021.html#1151729), [The Hacker News](https://thehackernews.com/2021/02/new-hack-lets-attackers-bypass.html), and a full technical report is given in our paper:
+A full technical report is given in our paper:

 <div class="box">
 <b>Card Brand Mixup Attack: Bypassing the PIN in non-Visa cards by Using Them for Visa Transactions</b><br />